teambit/docs/docs/bit-dot-dev/my-account.md

 ## User settings

 To view the profile page, log-in and click on your avatar in the top right corner.
 Then click on the profile name and select the settings page where you can:

 - Change the avatar
 - Update password
 - Add and update email addresses
 - Delete organizations
-  > You must be an admin to delete an organization.
 - Leave organizations
-  > You can leave an organization for which you are an admin only if other admins exist on that organization.
-- Manage SSH keys for accessing the account
 - Delete your account
-  > Deleting your account is possible only if you are not an admin on any organization.

 ## Organization settings